sachinsenals/Zakkoree/README.md

 #  🙋 Hello <a href="#"><img align="right" src="https://komarev.com/ghpvc/?username=Zakkoree&style=flat&color=brightgreen&label=profile+views"/></a>

-✍️hi, i'm [Zakkoree](https://github.com/Zakkoree), a passionate full java developer software engineer from china. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+✍️hi, i'm [Zakkoree](https://github.com/Zakkoree), a passionate full java developer software engineer from china. i take great care in the experience architecture and code quality of the things I build. i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 <img align="right" width="40%" src="https://raw.githubusercontent.com/Zakkoree/Zakkoree/main/assets/code1.gif"/>
 - 💼 any freelance work? do reach.
 - 💬 ask me about anything, i am happy to help.